garnajee/garnajee.github.io/content/posts/home-server.md

 Go back to Jellyfin > Plugin > Webhook:

-* clic on "Add Generic Form Destination"
+* click on "Add Generic Form Destination"
 * "*Webhook Url*": the **internal** docker ip, if you don't change anything in the docker-compose it should be: `http://10.10.66.200:3000/api/sendText`
 * then check what you want depending on the template